The org-wide intent layer

 We measured it.

-Across 100 decision scenarios where an org's intent diverged from generic best practice, agents given Bullseye's served intent followed the org's actual decisions far more often than agents without it — adherence rose from ~41% to ~89%, and the served-intent agent won the head-to-head in 93 of 100.
-The biggest gains were on the multi-stakeholder and contested calls a fresh agent gets wrong.
+Across governed decision scenarios where an org's intent diverged from generic best practice, agents given Bullseye's served intent followed the org's actual decisions far more often than agents without it — adherence rose from ~40% to ~93% (measured at n=100 per scenario, a blind cross-vendor judge), a +53-point lift.
+The gains were largest on the non-obvious rules a fresh agent gets wrong — on one destructive-migration rule, an unaided agent took the unsafe path in 100 of 100 trials; served the decision, it was safe 99 of 100.
 Because measuring the gap between intent and output is built in, you can prove the context is working — not take it on faith.

 And it isn't just "more context."
 In a controlled test, we served agents stale intent — a decision the org had already superseded.
 They did worse than agents given nothing at all and overwhelmingly followed the outdated directive — a result that replicated across two model setups.
 What moves the needle is intent that's current — which is exactly what Bullseye keeps.